readthedocs/readthedocs.org/docs/dev/design/file-tree-diff.rst

-Other features that are not mentioned here, like exposing the number of lines that changed, or a public API, will not be implemented in the initial version, and may be considered in the future (and thier implementation is subject to change).
+Other features that are not mentioned here, like exposing the number of lines that changed, or a public API, will not be implemented in the initial version, and may be considered in the future (and their implementation is subject to change).

 Possible issues
 ---------------